fare/bastiat.org/README.md

 If you add a new file, you need to tell the build system about it with:

 	make dep

-You may also have to edit the [.gitignore](.gitignore) to hush git warnings about the `.html` file created when you built the website.

 Publishing Changes
 ------------------